-Lastly, certain marketing techniques grow more effective over time, especially when you’re running digital marketing campaigns.
-Each share on social media, visit to your site, and even minutes spent on your site can build your reputation in the eyes of Google, so it sends you more traffic going forward.
+Lastly, certain marketing techniques grow more effective with time, especially when you’re running digital marketing campaigns.
+Each share on social media, visit to your site, and even minute spent on your site can build your reputation in the eyes of Google, so it sends you more traffic going forward.
 Use it to your benefit when people are actively engaging in online shopping and searching for what you do.

 While you may want to adjust a marketing campaign here and there to meet your current needs or capitalize on shifts in consumer behavior, you’ll lose ground if you stop altogether.

 Don’t Lose Touch with Your Current Customer Base

 50 percent of “loyal” customers have left a company for a competitor they felt was more relevant and could better satisfy their needs.33 percent of customers say they’ll consider switching companies after a single instance of poor service.A 5 percent increase in customer retention correlates with at least a 25 percent boost in profit.

 These statistics from HubSpot hit home an important point.
 Your existing customers are valuable, and your relationship with them needs to be maintained.
 Whether that means offering special perks for your long-time customers, giving them a deal, or simply just checking in to ensure their needs are being met, your gesture will go a long way.